vejnar/LabxDB-tools/README.md

-# LabxDB Python
+# LabxDB tools

-Classes and scripts written in Python for [LabxDB](https://labxdb.vejnar.org).
+Classes and tools written in Python for [LabxDB](https://labxdb.vejnar.org).

 ## Download